NicoJuicy/LearnML/README.md

 If you are like me and try to follow the principles of DRY, KISS, Deaign Patterns, and Occam’s Razor then this repo is for you!

-> Occam’s Razor: The best model that fits your data is usually the best.
+> Occam’s Razor: The simplest model that fits your data is usually the best.

 ## Background